 There are two things I have accepted about Gossip Girl.
 One: the overall writing on this show has gradually gotten from bad to worse over time.
-However, this show's rampant shout outs to its actors (e.g. references to Ed Westwick's neck and, um, focus,Romances on the Set, etc.), fashionistas like Carla Bruni and labels such as Bottega Veneta go over the heads of at least the fans I see on Tumblr trying to make "picspams" of scenes from the show.
+However, this show's rampant shout outs to its actors (e.g. references to Ed Westwick's neck and, um, focus,Romances on the Set, etc.), fashionistas like Carla Bruni, and labels such as Bottega Veneta go over the heads of at least the fans I see on Tumblr trying to make "picspams" of scenes from the show.
 So while the scripts themselves are truly ridiculous, some of the individual lines from the show are actually quite clever.
 Two: as I have noticed in this article from Jezebel (as well as other places on the internet), people try to give feminist criticism about the show... but then again, this show (let alone the book series it was based off of) was not created for a feminist audience in the first place.—heartnibbler

-Jenny's entire character arc becomes both this and Fridge Brillance, if you take the Ass Pull of Dan being Gossip Girl as actual canon.
-To elaborate: Dan said that "everything posted on Gossip Girl about her had her approval", however this is rather obviously Blatant Lies and complete bullshit , (for example, in season one, Blair and Jenny were having a 'war' over being the Queen B of the school, and were using Gossip Girl blasts to lower the other's social standing- now, tell me, if Jenny were trying to keep her status high enough to surpass Blair for the "throne", then why would she "approve" of Dan posting Blair's blasts about her?
-There are other examples proving that he was lying, but the point has been proven well enough) the Fridge Horror kicks in when you realize that Dan not once, not twice, but four times was informed of and did absolutely nothing to prevent/avenge his little sister’s impending rape/ rape (if you count Statutory for Damien and Chuck- although the “sex” with Chuck wasn’t really consensual) and then, as possibly a Moral Event Horizon, posted about it on the internet , each of these four times.
+Jenny's entire character arc becomes both this and Fridge Brilliance, if you accept the Ass Pull of Dan being Gossip Girl as actual canon.
+To elaborate: Dan said that "everything posted on Gossip Girl about [Jenny] had her approval".
+However, this is rather obviously Blatant Lies and complete bullshit.
+(For example, in season one, Blair and Jenny were having a 'war' over being the Queen B of the school, and both used Gossip Girl blasts to lower the other's social standing.
+Now tell me, if Jenny was trying to keep her status high enough to surpass Blair for the "throne", then why would she "approve" of Dan posting Blair's blasts about her?)
+There are other examples that prove he was lying, but the Fridge Horror kicks in when you realize that Dan may have not once, not twice, but four times overall was informed of and did absolutely nothing to prevent/avenge his little sisters impending rapes (if you count Statutory for Damien and Chuck- although the sex with Chuck wasnt really consensual) before, as possibly a Moral Event Horizon, posting about it on the internet for each of these four times.